PRACTICE

 DISCRIMINATION

-Connecticut employers may not discriminate against an employee on the basis of race, gender, age, disability, religion, national origin, sex, marital status, pregnancy, sexual orientation, gender expression, gender identity or other protected categories.
-But employment discrimination laws are complicated, with restrictive jurisdictional requirements, filing deadlines If you work in the Greater Hartford area and believe you have been discriminated against at work, Andrew can explain your options, the relevant legal requirements, and help you determine your best course—whether to leave your job, submit an internal complaint, or initiate formal legal action, to name just a few.
-No matter the path, Andrew will provide expert counsel and fight to ensure your individual rights are being fully protected.
+Connecticut employers may not discriminate against an employee on the basis of race, gender (including gender identity and gender expression), age, disability, religion, national origin, sex, marital status, pregnancy, sexual orientation, or other protected categories.
+But employment discrimination laws are complicated, with restrictive jurisdictional requirements, filing deadlines.
+If you work or live in Connecticut and believe you have been discriminated against at work, we can explain your options, the relevant legal requirements, and help you determine your best course—whether to leave your job, submit an internal complaint, or initiate formal legal action, to name just a few.
+No matter the path, we will provide expert counsel and fight to ensure your individual rights are being fully protected.

 SEXUAL HARRASSMENT

 Sexual harassment can occur in many forms, from inappropriate touching and requests for sexual favors, to crude and offensive jokes and comments.
-A harasser could be a supervisor, a co-worker or non-employee, and both women and men can be sexual harassment victims.
-If you have suffered sexual harassment, Andrew can help you take appropriate actions, ranging from seeking relief informally through your employer, to obtaining a harassment prevention order, to initiating formal legal action.
+A harasser could be a supervisor, a co-worker or non-employee, and people of any gender can be sexual harassment victims.
+If you have suffered sexual harassment, we can help you take appropriate actions, ranging from seeking relief informally through your employer, to obtaining a harassment prevention order, to initiating formal legal action.

-Employment agreements, such as contracts of employment, waivers or releases of rights, severance agreements, non-competition agreements, non-solicitation agreements, etc., can be extremely complex, technical and difficult to decipher, as well as overwhelming and daunting given their potential impact on your current and future rights.
-Andrew will review your agreement, explain to you in understandable terms the pertinent provisions, ensure that your rights are being protected, and advise you on your best options moving forward.
-In some situations where separation from employment is the most appropriate outcome, Andrew can negotiate with your employer. or with your employer's attorney, seeking to maximize your severance benefits.
+Employment agreements, such as severance agreements, waivers or releases of rights, contracts of employment, non-competition agreements, non-solicitation agreements, etc., can be extremely complex, technical and difficult to decipher, as well as overwhelming and daunting given their potential impact on your current and future rights.
+We will review your agreement, explain to you in understandable terms the pertinent provisions, ensure that your rights are being protected, and advise you on your best options moving forward.
+In some situations where separation from employment is the most appropriate outcome, we can negotiate with your employer. or with your employer's attorney, seeking to maximize your severance benefits.

 OVERTIME & WAGE ISSUES